-- o Pupil Support with the involvement of the SENCo. - o An individual risk assessment being reviewed or put in place. - o An inclusion or learning support plan being reviewed or put in place. - A 'check-in' or buddy system being established. - Potential referral to an external agency where the pupil's safety, mental or emotional health and well-being are felt to be at risk. - A sanction being applied in line with the school's Behaviour Policy, if appropriate. - The incident should be discussed at the next staff meeting and any recommendations for improvements in the procedure should be made to the Trust.
+- Pupil Support with the involvement of the Inclusion Leader/SENCo, other staff member or identified professional. - An individual risk assessment being reviewed or put in place. - o A behaviour or learning support plan being reviewed or put in place. - A 'check-in' or buddy system being established. - Potential referral to an external agency where the pupil's safety, mental or emotional health and well-being are felt to be at risk. - o A sanction being applied in line with the school's Behaviour Policy, if appropriate. - The incident should be discussed at the next staff meeting and any recommendations for improvements in the procedure should be made to the Trust.